erdeib/laravel-seo/README.md

             'canonical' => null, //null to use current url 'robots' => [],
             'custom' => [
-                //[
+                // [
                 //     'greeting' => 'Hey, thanks for checking out the source code of our website. '.
                 //         'Hopefully you find what you are looking for 👍'
-                //],
+                // ],
-                //[
+                // [
                 //     'google-site-verification' => 'xxx',
-                //],
+                // ],
             ],
         ],
         Generators\TwitterGenerator::class => [
             'enabled' => true,
-            'site' => '', //@twitterUsername
+            'site' => '', // @twitterUsername
             'creator' => '',
             'title' => '',
             'description' => '',